dd9jn/rfc4880bis/crypto-refresh.md

 The key words "PRIVATE USE", "SPECIFICATION REQUIRED", and "RFC REQUIRED" that appear in this document when used to describe namespace allocation are to be interpreted as described in {{RFC8126}}.

+Some terminology used in this document has been improved from previous versions of the OpenPGP specification.
+See {{terminology-changes}} for more details.

 # General functions

 OpenPGP provides data confidentiality and integrity for messages and data files by using public-key and/or symmetric encryption, and digital signatures.